panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 type: post
 ---

-In this post, you'll learn what is the context concept in React and when you'd need to use it.
+In this post, you'll learn how to initialize and use the context concept in React.

 ## 1. How to define and use context in React